anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-365-apps-autopilot-deployment.md

 05-application-deployment/win32-app-deployment-7zip.md
 ```

-The purpose of this lab is to prepare Microsoft 365 Apps deployment so that a future Windows Autopilot lab can show a realistic provisioning experience:
+This lab prepares Microsoft 365 Apps deployment so that a future Windows Autopilot lab can show a realistic provisioning experience:

 ```text
 Autopilot enrollment